 By Heather Rhoades

 Over the past few years potager gardens have become extremely popular in the garden design world.
 Many people wonder how to design a potager garden for their home.
-Designing a potager garden is easy if you just know a few think about them.
+Designing a potager garden is easy if you just know a few things about them.

 What are Potager Gardens?